This article helps you:

 If "holding property constant" is applied at the same time, Amplitude counts each property value / user pair as a separate user, so the user is included once for each property value they have.

 You can also use the group-by filter for an event (limit of one event group-by per funnel).
 The results will show how users with a certain event or user property converted through the other steps in the funnel.
-This helps you understand what property value potentially has the greatest or smallest impact on conversion.
+This helps you understand what property value has the greatest or smallest impact on conversion.

 For example, look at this Funnel Analysis chart: